takatoh/acm/README.md

 # acm

-A simple account manager for Windows.
+A simple account manager.
 This is NOT secure, excuse me ;p.

 ## Installation